Samuel Kelly (coal merchant)

 Samuel Kelly (1818–1877) was an Irish businessman, unionist gun-runner, shipowner and coal merchant, from Ballinderry, County Antrim, Ireland.
 He was the father of John Kelly, founder of John Kelly Coal Company.
 He is also the grandfather of Sir Samuel Kelly, founder of John Kelly Limited.
-He started a business on Queen's Quay in 1840 as a "grocer and commission coal merchant".
-He invested his time into an industry that did not yet take off in Ireland.
+Samuel started a business on Queen's Quay in 1840 as a "grocer and commission coal merchant".
 He is a key figure in the beginnings of what would be a thriving industry and a significant contributor to the economy of Ireland.